-The project fieldwork involved visiting rural and regional locales in the new REZ areas to get a sense of the relationships, activities and dynamics of everyday life.12 As researchers, we are interested in how renewable energy materialises within existing patterns of economic activity and social/environmental relationships.
-The main criteria for identifying significant locales were:

-- 1. Those containing projects that were already operating (including Nyngan, where AGL build the state's first solar plant); - 2.
-Those with significant scale and intensity of development (including Wellington, with seven solar and wind projects installed or under development in the near-surrounds of the town); and - 3.
-Those in contention for development (including Uralla, where two nearby proposed solar farms have been heavily debated including one that was cancelled).
+The project fieldwork involved visiting rural and regional locales in the new REZ areas to get a sense of the relationships, activities and dynamics of everyday life.12 The 'field' in this study is a set of places in rural NSW.
+As researchers, we are interested in how renewable energy materialises within existing patterns of economic activity and social/environmental relationships.
+We moved within the Central-West Orana and New England REZ areas and surrounds, staying mostly in the parts of the REZs that were subject to large solar and wind developments.
+The main criteria for identifying significant locales were: 1) already operating projects (including Nyngan, where AGL build the state's first solar plant); 2) significant scale and intensity of development (including Wellington, with 7 solar and wind projects installed or under development in the near-surrounds of the town); and, 3) contention (including Uralla, where two nearby proposed solar farms have been heavily debated including one that was cancelled).

-The research team made eight field trips to the Central-West Orana and New England REZ areas and surrounds, staying mostly in the parts of the REZs that were subject to large solar and wind developments.
-During these trips, we visited small and large towns, and several other locations.
+The research team made eight fieldtrips to the two regions.
+In these trips, we visited small and large towns, and several other locations.
 We met with a variety of community members for semi-structured interviews and visits to solar and wind installations.
-We conducted 44 interviews in total.
-We also observed community life and commerce, including a local art show and festival, and attended wind and solar farm facilities, as well as properties where landholders were either hosts or neighbours to renewable energy facilities.
+Forty-four interviews were conducted.
+We also observed community life and commerce, including at a local art show and festival, and attended wind and solar farm facilities and properties where landholders were either hosts or neighbours to renewable energy facilities.

-We recorded interviews and discussions where appropriate, and wrote up daily field notes as well as interpretive documentation of the insights and issues we were discovering about rollout of renewable energy on the ground.
+In the field and after, the research team recorded interviews and discussions where appropriate, and wrote up daily field notes as well as interpretive documentation of the insights and issues we were discovering about rollout of renewable energy on the ground.
 These data were analysed to collate and synthesise themes coming out of our research.
 Our interpretation of the changes and issues for rural communities was connected to parallel industry and policy analysis.